 Read more tips for storing IoT data.

-Data is usually transformed on the device or at device gateways to perform normalization.
+Data is usually transformed on the device or preferably at device gateways (if they exist) to perform normalization.
 Events may need to be re-ordered if they have been received out of order, and if data is time sensitive, stale data might be dropped.

 Provenance information about the sensor that captured the data, as well as location and timestamp for the data, is often attached at this point too.
 It is useful to store raw data for debugging and historical analytics purposes, but storing the pre-processed data will avoid having to repeat expensive transformations if the data should need to be analyzed more than once.